 Metro Cities supports including the International Green Construction Code as an optional appendix to the State Building Code to allow cities to utilize appropriate parts of those guidelines in their communities.
 Metro Cities also supports adopting the international energy conservation code to the state building code without amendments.
 Metro Cities does not support legislative solutions that fail to recognize the interrelationships among builders, state building codes and cities.

-Metro Cities supports efforts to increase awareness of the potential impacts and benefits of requiring sprinklers in new homes and townhouses and supports discussion and the dissemination of information on these impacts via the code adoption process through the Department of Labor and Industry.
+Metro Cities supports efforts to increase awareness of the potential impacts and benefits of requiring sprinklers in new homes and townhouses.
+Metro Cities supports discussion and the dissemination of information on these impacts via the code adoption process through the Department of Labor and Industry.
+Metro Cities supports adopting and amending the State Building Code through the rulemaking process and opposes legislative changes to the building codes absent unusual or extraordinary circumstances.